medhruv7/Codeforces-test-cases/README.md

 # Codeforces-test-cases

-After Cloning run pip install requirements.txt
+After Cloning run pip or pip3 install requirements.txt

 Made this to avoid copy pasting the test cases and validating them one by one when we have python at our disposal.